github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning/resolving-alerts.md

 By reporting the secret, the token provider will treat the privately exposed secret as if it had been publicly leaked.
 This means the token provider may revoke the secret, so you should first consider reviewing and updating any services that use the secret.
 If possible, you should also consider notifying the token owner before reporting the token, so that the token owner is aware that the secret may get revoked.

-You will only see the option to report the privately exposed secret to {% data variables.product.github %} if the following conditions are met:
+You will only see the option to report a privately exposed secret to {% data variables.product.github %} if the following conditions are met:

-* The secret's validity has not been confirmed.
-* The secret's validity has been confirmed as "active".
 * The secret is a {% data variables.product.github %} {% data variables.product.pat_generic %}.
+* The secret's validity has not been confirmed, or the secret's validity has been confirmed as `active`.

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-security %}